inrae/jupyterhub-vm/README.md

 ### Littlest JupyterHub

-The [Littlest JupyterHub](https://tljh.jupyter.org/), a recent and evolving distribution designed for smaller deployments, is a lightweight method to install JupyterHub on a single virtual machine.
-The Littlest JupyterHub (also known as TLJH), provides a guide with information on creating a VM on several cloud providers, as well as installing and customizing JupyterHub so that users may access it at a public URL.
+The [Littlest JupyterHub](https://tljh.jupyter.org/), a recent and evolving distribution designed for smaller deployments, is a lightweight method to install _JupyterHub_ on a single virtual machine.
+The _Littlest JupyterHub_ (also known as TLJH), provides a guide with information on creating a VM on several cloud providers, as well as installing and customizing _JupyterHub_ so that users may access it at a public URL.

 ### Creation and configuration of a virtual machine

 Requires [VirtualBox](https://www.virtualbox.org/), [Packer](https://www.packer.io/), [Vagrant](https://www.vagrantup.com/) to be installed beforehand.

-* **VirtualBox**: this is what we call the "provider".
+* **VirtualBox**: this is what we call the [provider](https://www.vagrantup.com/docs/providers).
 If the objective is to use the VM on his desktop computer, then the VM will have to run in _VirtualBox_.
 If the objective is to use the VM in the cloud (_OpenStack_ for example), then _VirtualBox_ is only used here as an intermediary to build the VM.

 * **Packer** : allows the creation of a virtual machine from an ISO, having a very precise control over its characteristics.
 Here it will allow us to build a VM compatible with the Vagrant tool.

 * **Vagrant** : allows building virtual machines from basic building blocks called [boxes](https://app.vagrantup.com/boxes/search) for _Providers_ by provisioning / configuring them by _Provisioners_.
-We will use it to provision our VM with [Ansible](https://docs.ansible.com/ansible/latest/index.html).
+We will use it to [provision](https://www.vagrantup.com/docs/provisioning) our VM with [Ansible](https://docs.ansible.com/ansible/latest/index.html).

 * **Ansible** which is a powerfull tool allowing to describe tasks using [Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html), then turn tough tasks into repeatable playbooks.
 It is **not necessary to install Ansible** beforehand.
-It will be installed temporarily on the virtual machine to proceed the provisionning.
+It will be installed temporarily on the virtual machine to proceed the [provisionning](https://www.vagrantup.com/docs/provisioning).
 It will be removed at the end of the VM creation.

 ![Overview](https://raw.githubusercontent.com/djacob65/jupyterhub-vm/master/images/overview.png)